NUWCDIVNPT/stig-manager/docs/reference/index.rst

         **Collections can be structured as an RMF Package, but do not need to be.** It is recommended that large packages be broken up into more easily-manageable Collections, to which Users can be granted higher access and, therefore, greater autonomy.

     Evaluation
-        The Result or compliance state, either by a user or automated process, of a Review for a particular RuleId on an Asset.
+        The Result or compliance state, either by a user or automated process, of a Review for a particular STIG Requirement on an Asset.

     Finding
         See :term:`Review`